 Social security is a government program established by the Social Security Act that provides income to retirees, spouses, dependent children and survivors, as well as disabled persons.
 The Social Security Act is a complex set of laws with strict eligibility requirements.
 Social Security laws also contain detailed procedures for administrative hearings and judicial review.

-The assistance of a skilled social security disability lawyer like those at Ankin Law Offices, LLC is crucial to the swift and favorable processing of your Social Security Disability (SSDI) or Supplemental Security Income (SSI) claim.
+The assistance of a skilled social security disability lawyer like those at Ankin Law, LLC is crucial to the swift and favorable processing of your Social Security Disability (SSDI) or Supplemental Security Income (SSI) claim.

 If you are disabled, you may be eligible for disability benefits under the Social Security program, as well as disability benefits provided by your employer through long-term disability insurance.
 The benefits of long-term disability insurance are usually based on a percentage of your salary, with the insurance company deciding whether you will receive benefits.
 If you are a veteran, you may also be eligible for disability benefits through the Department of Veterans Affairs.

 Generally, if under the age of 65, a person must have a disabling condition in order to receive social security benefits.
 A disabling condition is defined as a physical or mental medical condition that prevents a person from engaging in “substantial gainful activity” and is expected to last at least 12 months or result in death.

 Mental illnesses and disorders may also be considered a disabling condition such that an individual is eligible for social security disability benefits.
 Pursuing a claim for social security disability benefits due to a mental illness or disorder can present unique challenges, however, it is highly recommended that you seek the legal assistance of a knowledgeable Chicago social security disability attorney to help with your claim.